Wikijito7/ECIBot/README.md

 * `!queue`: Shows current queue.
 Alternative command: !q y !cola.
 * `!tts <prompt>`: Generates a tts sound with the given message.
 Alternative command: !t, !say y !decir.
 * `!ask <prompt>`: Sends the prompt to OpenAI's API and generate a tts sound with the answer given.
 Alternative command: !a, !preguntar y !pr.
-* `!poll <prompt>`: Creates a yes or no poll message with the given prompt.
-Alternative command: !e y !encuesta.
 * `!yt <search query>`: Searches YouTube and plays the first result.
 Alternative command: !youtube.
 * `!ytmusic <search query>`: Searches YouTube Music and plays the first result.
 You can use hashtags to specify the type of content.
 Alternative command: !ytm and !youtubemusic.
 * `!search <prompt>`: Search custom sounds that contains given prompt.
 Alternative command: !b y !buscar.